Saibot393/perceptive/README.md

   - Adds additional Perceptive related trigger for spottable objects (adds a new triggers tab to spottable tokens)
   - Adds a textbox to enter the tile which should be triggered for spottable tokens
   - The following landings can be optionally used to differentiate between the different Perceptive trigger conditions: `PassiveSpot`, `ActiveSpot`
+  - Adds additional Actions & Filters:
+    - Action Spot object to spot specified objects
+    - Filter Filter objects spotted by to filter objects (not) spotted by specified tokens
+    - Filter Filter tokens having spotted to filter tokens (not) having spotted a specified token

 ### Languages: